The universal tropicalization and the Berkovich analytification: Limits of tropicalizations

 Because of its universal property (Proposition \ref{prop:globalfactor}), the universal embedding $X\hookrightarrow \widehat{X}$ is an initial object in $\mathcal{C}$.
 Thus we trivially have that the universal tropicalization is the limit over $\mathcal{C}$ of all tropicalizations of $X$.

 \begin{proposition} There is a canonical isomorphism,

 \end{proposition}

-It is more interesting to consider the limit over certain subcategories of $\mathcal{C}$, such as the subcategory $\mathcal{C}_{\aff}$ of all embeddings into affine spaces and torus-equivariant morphisms.

-Payne showed that if $X$ is an affine variety, then the limit over $\mathcal{C}_{\aff}$ of the set-theoretic tropicalizations of $X$ (considered as topological spaces) is homeomorphic to $X^{\an}$ \cite[Theorem 1.1]{Payne}.
+It is more interesting to consider the limit over certain subcategories of $\mathcal{C}$, such as the subcategory $\mathcal{C}_{\mathbb{A}}$ of all embeddings into affine spaces $\mathbb{A}^n$ (for varying finite $n$) and torus-equivariant morphisms.
+Payne showed that if $X$ is an affine variety, then the limit over $\mathcal{C}_{\mathbb{A}}$ of the set-theoretic tropicalizations of $X$ (considered as topological spaces) is homeomorphic to $X^{\an}$ \cite[Theorem 1.1]{Payne}.
 In the following section we give a scheme-theoretic refinement of this theorem.